VABAR/VABAR.github.io/_posts/events/2024-01-22-vibass7/2024-01-22-vibass7-intro.md

 - __Prerequisites__:

-  - A first course of probability and statistics.
+  - Basic knowledge of probability and statistics.
 Descriptive statistics, probability distributions.

   - Basic knowledge of the R scripting language for statistical computing.